 Surrounded by nature, Scottsdale’s distinctive Spanish-influenced architectural style, as well as its towering palm-lined streets make it the perfect luxury destination.
 With its magical Sonoran Desert and year-round sunshine, it epitomizes the perfect vacation city.
 I call it the Wild, Wild West with an upscale twist, especially when you visit one of its renown luxury resorts.

 Below is a list of properties where I’ve been able to enjoy incredible experiences.
-Please note that this is not a comprehensive list – Scottsdale is brimming with luxury hotels all across the city!
+Please note that this is not a comprehensive list – Scottsdale is brimming with luxury hotels and the best resorts all across the city!

 Luxury Boutique Hotels

 This midcentury architectural gem is a local landmark and a hub for stylish travelers.
 With its perfect location in Old Town Scottsdale, it can’t be beat for historic charm.
 I loved the freestanding tub in the middle of my room.

 The Hermosa Inn is tucked away in a wealthy corner of Paradise Valley.
 Settle into one of the property's hacienda-style guestrooms or casitas, each of which has been individually decorated with influences from famed artist Lon Megargee, who lived inside his restored adobe ranch home on the property.
 Megargee is most well-known for painting “The Last Drop from His Stetson,” which became the hallmark image for Stetson hats.

 As soon as you pull into the resort’s quaint entrance right off Camelback Road, you will instantly feel the ambiance of the Mediterranean-style design.
 No detail was left untouched in the creation of this hotel, which exudes the essence of a luxurious residence.
 And the service is utterly outstanding, with staff attentive without being overbearing.